-Coordinator: Daniel Birolini, 1-781-871-1122 Equal Educational Opportunities Act of 1974 This federal statute prohibits states from denying equal educational opportunities to an individual based on certain protected classifications including national origin.
+Coordinator: Kaitlin Morelli, 1-781-871-1122 This federal statute prohibits states from denying equal educational opportunities to an individual based on certain protected classifications, including national origin.
 It specifically prohibits denying equal educational opportunities by failing to take appropriate action to overcome language barriers that impede equal participation by its students in its instructional programs.
 (20 USC S1203(f)

 Mass.
-General Laws CH.76, S5 (also known as Chapter 622) Coordinator: Michael Oates, 1-781-878-0786 This state law provides that "no person shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges and courses of study of such public school on account of race, color, sex, gender identity, religion, national origin, or sexual orientation.
+General Laws CH.76, S5 (also known as Chapter 622) Coordinator: Kaitlin Morelli, 1-781-878-0786 This state law provides that "no person shall be excluded from or discriminated against in admission to a public school of any town, or in obtaining the advantages, privileges, and courses of study of such public school on account of race, color, sex, gender identity, religion, national origin, or sexual orientation.

-Homeless Education Liaison: Michael Oates, 1-781-878-0786 McKinnev-Vento Homeless Assistance Program

-McKinney-Vento is the primary piece of federal legislation dealing with the education of children and youth experiencing homelessness in U.S. public schools.
+McKinney-Vento Homeless Assistance Program Homeless Education Liaison: Kaitlin Morelli, 1-781-878-0786 McKinney-Vento is the primary piece of federal legislation dealing with the education of children and youth experiencing homelessness in U.S. public schools.
 It was reauthorized as Title X, Part C, of the No Child Left Behind Act in January 2002.